Barbara Fallis

-Barbara Fallis (1924 – September 5, 1980) was an American ballet dancer and educator.
+Barbara Fallis (1923/1924 – September 5, 1980) was an American ballet dancer and educator.
 She danced for many prominent companies, including the American Ballet Theatre and New York City Ballet, and later started her own school, the New York School of Ballet, with husband Richard Thomas.

 Early life

-Fallis was born in 1924 in Denver, Colorado.
+Fallis was born in 1923 or 1924 in Denver, Colorado.
 Shortly after, her family moved from the United States to London, England for her father's work.
 The Fallis family remained in London for 12 years until World War II.
 Her love and pursuit of dance began during this time.
 She and her mother attended many performances by notable dance companies of the time, including Ballet Russe, which spurred Barbara's interest in dance at a young age.

 Fallis began her more serious study of dance at the age of 12 with Joan Lawson.
 Shortly after, she auditioned to train under Ninette De Valois for the Vic-Wells Ballet.
 Fallis studied at the Sadler's Wells Ballet School, directly tied to the Vic-Wells Ballet, which would later become the Royal Ballet.
-Ninette De Valois only allowed dancers into the school that she believed were worthy of also being in the company, which gave Barbara many opportunities to begin performing in the corps de ballet.
-However, her time at the Vic-Wells was short lived, as the Fallis family was forced to move back to the United States because of the war.
+De Valois only allowed dancers into the school who she believed were worthy of also being in the company, which gave Barbara many opportunities to begin performing in the corps de ballet.
+However, her time at the Vic-Wells was short-lived, as the Fallis family was forced to move back to the United States because of the war.